CosmoCreeper/Sine/README.md

 ℹ️ NOTE: *A manual installation guide is available in [the Wiki page for installation](https://github.com/CosmoCreeper/Sine/wiki/Installation).*

 The automatic installer is the easiest way to set up both Sine and its required component, **fx-autoconfig**, with minimal effort.
-Starting with Sine version 1.1.1, installers are available for:
+Starting with version 2.0, installers are available for:

 - **macOS**
 - **Linux**